Exploring the Alphabet of English Idioms: A Journey through ‘M’

 Justifications:

 This is an idiom because it means to achieve success or leave a lasting impact.
-The phrase uses "mark" metaphorically to represent the influence or achievement left by a person in a given field or area.
+The idiom uses "mark" metaphorically to represent the influence or achievement left by a person in a given field or area.

 Origin: